Cleaning up the Housatonic

 - Engineered Barrier Construction

-- Installation of approximately 14 acres of engineered barriers (excluding the OPCA capping acreage).
+- Approximately 23 acres of engineered barriers designed to contain remaining contamination have been installed (excluding the OPCA capping acreage).

 Groundwater Management: 5 Areas

-- Baseline monitoring complete at all 5 areas.
+- Baseline monitoring is complete at all 5 areas.

-- Monitoring substantially complete and terminated at 2 areas.
+- Monitoring is substantially complete and terminated at 2 areas.

-- NAPL containment and collection activities on-going at 2 GMAs.
+- Non-aqueous phase liquid (NAPL) containment and collection activities are ongoing at 2 areas.

 Rest of River

-Groundwater monitoring and NAPL recovery at two of groundwater monitoring areas (GMAs) is anticipated to continue into the foreseeable future.
+Long-term monitoring is ongoing at 3 groundwater management areas (GMAs).
+At two of these areas, NAPL recovery is ongoing and is anticipated to continue into the foreseeable future.
 The treatment of groundwater at some GMAs may also be required.
-Periodic monitoring of the three other GMAs will also be conducted for the foreseeable future.